tartabit/compact-binary-protocol/protocol.md

 Semantics:
 - Instructs the device to update its runtime configuration.
 Upon applying the changes, the device responds with a Configuration (C) packet echoing the new values and using the same Transaction ID as the W packet.

+### Packet: Update Request (Command "U+") — Server → Device

+Direction: Server → Device

+Body, in order (all fields are VarString):
+- component: VarString
+  - A user-defined component identifier to update, e.g., "firmware", "software", "app", etc.
+- url: VarString
+  - A URL that the device should use to download the firmware/software package.
+- arguments: VarString
+  - A free-form string with parameters or flags required by the device to process the update (implementation-specific).

+Semantics:
+- Requests the device to start an update process for the indicated component using the provided url and arguments.
+- Devices should initiate the update asynchronously and report progress via Update Status (U-) packets using the same Transaction ID.
+- The server must acknowledge the U+ packet (A) as usual.

+### Packet: Update Status (Command "U-") — Device → Server

+Direction: Device → Server

+Body, in order (all fields are VarString):
+- component: VarString
+  - Same component identifier as in the corresponding Update Request.
+- status: VarString
+  - One of: "waiting", "started", "success", "failed".
+- result: VarString
+  - Optional additional details; empty string on success.
+On failure, may include a reason (e.g., "Simulated failure").

+Semantics:
+- Sent asynchronously by the device to inform the server of update progress and completion.
+- Multiple U- packets may be sent for the same Transaction ID as the update progresses (e.g., "started" then "success" or "failed").
+- Must be acknowledged (A) by the server.

 ## Data encodings
 Below are the specific encodings for the different special data types.